Find answers to common questions about PDF authenticity checking.

 How to protect yourself: Always pay close attention to the Creation Date shown in the analysis results.
 Ask yourself:

-Additional verification steps for critical documents:
+Additional fraud detection steps for critical documents:

-All dates and times on HTPBE are displayed in UTC (Coordinated Universal Time) for consistency, accuracy, and transparency.
+All dates and times on HTPBE? are displayed in UTC (Coordinated Universal Time) for consistency, accuracy, and transparency.
 This is an intentional design choice to ensure everyone sees the same absolute time regardless of their location.

 What is UTC?